Mayra Flores: 2024

+2026

+On April 15, 2025, Flores announced that she would challenge Democratic Representative Henry Cuellar in Texas's 28th congressional district.
+However, she switched her bid to Texas's 34th congressional district in August 2025 after redistricting made the district more favorable for Republicans.

 Tenure

 Flores was sworn in by Speaker of the House Nancy Pelosi on June 21, 2022.
 Three days later, Flores spoke out about the Supreme Court opinion in Dobbs v.
 Jackson Women's Health Organization which overturned Roe v.
 Wade, calling the decision a "big win" and a "dream come true".

 In June 2022, Flores voted against the Bipartisan Safer Communities Act.

 In July 2022, The New York Times published an article about Flores's election, calling her a "far-right Latina".
 Flores responded to the article, saying The New York Times knew "nothing about me or our culture" and that "I have received only hate from the liberal media".
 The article was also criticized by Ted Cruz and Laura Ingraham, among others.

 On July 19, 2022, Flores voted against the Respect for Marriage Act.

 Political positions

 Flores supports religious freedom, school choice, and abortion bans.
 She opposes same-sex marriage.

-She backed former President Trump publicly and raised unfounded doubts about the results of the 2020 election.
+She backed former President Trump publicly and raised doubts about the results of the 2020 election.